tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 ## Editing<a name="Editing"></a>
 This one's totally up to you.
 How much you want to craft your mono/dialogue, how many "um"s you take out – it's your decision.
 Successful podcasts are found in all varieties, from three-hour ramblings to tightly edited 20 minutes.

+I talk about methods, hard- and software in this post.
+But once you arrive at a setup, the editing is where most of the time goes.
+While everything else is important for how your podcast sounds, the editing brings the content in shape for a really good listening experience.

+I spend 2-4 hours per episode, and a considerable amount of is listening through and straightening out the conversation.
+"Um"s, fillers, false starts, sentences that go nowhere, chop chop!
+This inevitably also has to do with me and my co-host not being professionally trained, not talking into microphones for a living.
+[But then again, who does](https://www.youtube.com/watch?v=bAZqE2DnxUI)?

-One word of advice: While I support the idea that not everything has to be crafted to the n-th degree, you're asking your listeners for their time.
+You may go for "less editing", and more power to you.
+One word of advice though: While I support the idea that not everything has to be crafted to the n-th degree, you're asking your listeners for their time.
 In my opinion, you should have an awareness of that.
 If you think the appeal of your show is your *raw, unedited* personality – better make sure that's really the case.

 My point is that, when in doubt, you should be a ruthless editor.
 <p></p>